 - Stretch your arms out to the sides, keeping them level with the ground, or pose them in a way that feels right for you.

-Health Benefits of Navasana – Boat Pose Benefits
+Benefits of Naukasana – Navasana Benefits – Boat Pose Benefits

 1-strengthens your core abdominal muscles-

-boat yoga Pose, or navasana position, is a fantastic yoga position that really helps build your core strength, targeting your abdominal and side muscles.
+The boat yoga pose, or navasana, is a great position.
+It helps build your core strength.
+This pose targets your abdominal and side muscles.

 It also gets your hip flexors, lower back, and spine involved, helping you improve your balance and posture.
-By practicing Boat Pose regularly, you can boost your core strength and build overall body power.
+Consistently performing Boat Pose can enhance your core muscles and increase your general physical strength.

 2-strengthens your hip flexors, iliopsoas, and quadriceps-